Sunrise (Australian TV program): RatingsSunrise and its Nine Network rival Today remain close in the ratings, with the gap between the two often being less than 50,000 viewers in Sunrise's favour.

 On Good Friday 2009, Sunrise suffered its first one-day ratings defeat nationally against Today since 2004.
 In 2011, Sunrise suffered its first weekly ratings defeat against Today since the same year.
-In 2016, after twelve straight years of ratings dominance, Sunrise dropped to second place behind Today, but reclaimed the lead in the breakfast battle the following year.ABC News Breakfast has outrated Sunrise twice since its debut in November 2008, the latest on 23 May 2022 in the aftermath of the 2022 Australian federal election.
+In 2016, after twelve straight years of ratings dominance, Sunrise dropped to second place behind Today, but reclaimed the lead in the breakfast battle the following year.News Breakfast has outrated Sunrise twice since its debut in November 2008, the latest on 23 May 2022 in the aftermath of the 2022 Australian federal election.

 Broadcasting

 Because Australia has more than one time zone, Sunrise is not broadcast live to all of Australia, it is instead broadcast delayed.
 Australian Capital Territory, New South Wales, Tasmania, and Victoria have Sunrise broadcast live all year round, and Queensland has Sunrise broadcast live in wintertime, but during Daylight Saving Time in Sydney has the program delayed by one hour.
 The Northern Territory has Sunrise delayed 30 minutes during winter and 90 minutes during Daylight Savings in Sydney.
 South Australia has it delayed by 30 minutes all year around and Western Australia has it delayed by two hours in wintertime and by three hours during Daylight Savings in Sydney.

 Occasionally, broadcasts of Sunrise are altered during special circumstances.
 On the morning of 20 March 2006, when Sunrise was normally on a one-hour delay in Queensland, the program was broadcast live in order to provide immediate and up-to-date information on Tropical Cyclone Larry to local residents.
 The show continued to be broadcast until 10am Sydney time only in to Queensland to continue these updates and prevent scheduling problems.

 On most public holidays, Sunrise is extended to 10 am, thus adding an additional hour to its telecast, and has at times had a studio audience for these special events.